Pakistan: What's behind the armed insurgency in Balochistan? – DW – 08/27/2024

 For decades, efforts for autonomy or independence have been met with violent suppression on both sides of the border.
 In Pakistan, such efforts are viewed as attempts to fragment the nation — while in Iran, the situation is further complicated by the Baloch being a Sunni Muslim minority in a predominantly Shiite country.

-In Pakistan, over 10,000 Balochs have disappeared since 2011, according to Amnesty International.
+In Pakistan, over 10,000 Baloch have disappeared since 2011, according to Amnesty International.

 Balochistan is rich in natural resources such as gold, diamonds, silver, and copper — yet the local population remains among the poorest in Iran and Pakistan.